- Upwork: Target Practice for Blockchain Startups

-Freelancing presents an interesting case study for the impact of technology on the evolution of a highly active and entrepreneurial microcosm within the grand professional workforce.
+Freelancing is an excellent starting point for the discussion about the impact of technology on the evolution of a highly active and entrepreneurial microcosm within the grand professional workforce.

-A decade ago, freelancing was seen as somewhat of an island of misfit toys – where people who were otherwise barred from the larger corporate workforce either by job qualifications, geographic location, or discriminations such as tattoo sleeves ended up.
+A decade ago, freelancing was seen as somewhat of an island of misfit toys – people who were otherwise barred from the larger corporate workforce either by job qualifications, geographic location, or discriminations such as tattoo sleeves, or those crazy few that decided to start their own business.

 Today, the blossomed freelancing ecosystem has shaken up the traditional professional itinerary.

-Instead of working at the local restaurant or bar, college students are opting to monetize their nascent professional skills by writing web content or coding for $20-$45 an hour.
+Instead of working at the local restaurant or bar, college students are opting to monetize their nascent professional skills by programming or writing web content for $20-$45 an hour.
 It’s no shocker that many in their early 20s are jumping on the digital nomad rocketship and traveling the world and making a full year’s salary at their own pace and hours.

 A 2017 study by Upwork and Freelancers Union estimates that 57.3 million Americans (roughly 36% of the U.S. workforce) are freelancing in some capacity, and add $1.4 trillion to the economy every year, a jump of nearly 30% since 2016.